gitsense/pi-brains/README.md

 - A Brain may surface hidden maintenance work, such as an incomplete stub or deprecated compatibility path.
 - Pi can verify the relevant findings against source before proposing a plan.

-The point is not that Pi never reads code.
-The point is that Pi gets a better first pass before it spends context on the wrong files.
 Grep finds text.
 Vector search finds similar passages.
 Brains give Pi structured, queryable knowledge it can use to decide where to spend context.

-## What Makes pi-brains Different

-Hooks are good at reacting to events.
-Markdown files are good for a small amount of shared guidance. pi-brains is different because knowledge stays scoped, searchable, and durable as it grows.

-- **Knowledge stays queryable.** Pi can search Brains, rules, notes, and lessons by scope, summaries, topics, and tags, so it can pull in the relevant knowledge when it matters.
-- **Behavior can be taught in chat.** Tell Pi what to remember or enforce, and it can turn that into durable knowledge.
-- **Context is scoped.** Save knowledge as personal, project, file-specific, topic-specific, or trigger-backed.
-- **Lessons survive sessions.** Capture what went wrong once so future agents start smarter.
-- **Rules stay manageable.** Store focused records that can be matched by scope, updated, disabled, deleted, or applied only when they are relevant.

 ## Commands